-- In the context of COVID-19, the early learning sector would be able to fulfil its pivotal role in supporting Australia's economic recovery the more affordable ECEC services are, the greater the contribution to the Australian economy from parents of young children. - This approach would be a highly effective spend of taxpayers' dollars, with long term capital savings through a lower spend on human services by Government in the future: - Research has shown that by investing in quality early childhood education, children have better education, health and employment outcomes throughout their lives8.
-For every dollar invested now, Australia receives \$2 back over a child's life9. - Every dollar invested on high-quality, birth-to-five programs for disadvantaged children delivers a 13% per annum return on investment.
-These economically significant returns account for the welfare costs of taxation to finance the program and survive a battery of sensitivity analyses10. - Providing all children with a minimum level of access would reduce complexity in the system, making it easier and less expensive to administer by Services Australia (Centrelink). - The provision of a simpler, easier process for families would translate to far less administration for Services Australia (Centrelink), creating substantial operational cost savings.
+- In the context of COVID-19, the early learning sector would be able to fulfil its pivotal role in supporting Australia's economic recovery the more affordable ECEC services are, the greater the contribution to the Australian economy from parents of young children. - This approach would be a highly effective spend of taxpayers' dollars, with long term capital savings through a lower spend on human services by Government in the future: - Research has shown that by investing in quality early childhood education, children have better education, health and employment outcomes throughout their lives7.
+For every dollar invested now, Australia receives \$2 back over a child's life8. - Every dollar spent on high-quality, birth-to-five programs for disadvantaged children delivers a 13% per annum return on investment.
+These economically significant returns account for the welfare costs of taxation to finance the program and survive a battery of sensitivity analyses9. - Providing all children with a minimum level of access would reduce complexity in the system, making it easier and less expensive to administer by Services Australia (Centrelink).